 (2)  To deny any application for services of one utility system, to any and all users or potential users of the utilities system for the nonpayment, when due, of rates, assessments, fees or charges for facilities or services of that particular utility system, or for facilities or services of any other utility system.

-Section 21.05. - Construction.
+Section 21.05. – Strict Construction.

-The powers of JEA shall be construed liberally in favor of JEA.
-No listing of powers included in this article is intended to be exclusive or restrictive and the specific mention of, or failure to mention, particular powers in this article shall not be construed as limiting in any way the general powers of JEA as stated in Section 21.04.
-It is the intent of this article to grant to JEA full power and right to exercise all authority necessary for the effective operation and conduct of JEA.
-It is further intended that JEA should have all implied powers necessary or incidental to carrying out the expressed powers and the expressed purposes for which JEA is created.
+The powers of JEA shall be strictly construed for the purposes set forth herein.
+The listing of powers included in this article is intended to be exclusive and restrictive as to the express powers granted herein.
+It is the intent of this article to grant to JEA full power and right to exercise all authority necessary for the effective operation and conduct of JEA as expressly granted herein.
+In addition to the express powers granted herein, JEA shall have all implied powers necessary or incidental to carrying out the expressed powers and the expressed purposes for which JEA is created.
 The fact that this article specifically states that JEA possesses a certain power does not mean that JEA must exercise such power unless this article specifically so requires.
 JEA's power to levy special assessments shall not be deemed to be the power to levy taxes.

 Section 21.06. - Bonds and revenue certificates eligible for legal investments.